Halesowen Abbey: Dodford

 Halesowen Abbey absorbed the Augustine Dodford Priory in 1464, by letters patent of Edward IV.
-At this point the convent of Dodford had dwindled to a single canon, Thomas Tipton, who was therefore the prior at the time of dissolution, and the king's reference to the "decrease of fruits and profits" makes clear that the priory was in financial difficulties.
-The priory was founded in the reign of Henry II but its oldest extant foundation document is an inspeximus charter, which also dates from the 16th year of Henry III, 1231–2.
+At this point, the convent of Dodford had dwindled to a single canon, Thomas Tipton, who was therefore the prior at the time of dissolution.
+The king's reference to the "decrease of fruits and profits" makes clear that the priory was in financial difficulties.
+The priory was founded in the reign of Henry II, but its oldest extant foundation document is an inspeximus charter, which also dates from the 16th year of Henry III, 1231–2.
 Although Brother Thomas Cooksey, a canon of Halesowen was consistently accorded the title "prior of Dodford" in 1488, 1491 and 1494, he was no more than the custos, keeper, of Dodford in 1497.
 Halesowen came to treat the former priory as a mere monastic cell and exploited its resources efficiently, bringing about a substantial increase in revenues.
-In 1500 neither Cooksey nor any other member of the community was named as responsible for Dodford, which had dwindled to the status of one of Halesowen's estates.
-In 1505 Cooksey reappeared as prior, at the head of a fictional Dodford community, which was simply a list of Halesowen's canons.
-In 1535 the demesne land and leases at Dodford together brought in the substantial sum of £24 3s.
+In 1500, neither Cooksey nor any other member of the community was named as responsible for Dodford, which had dwindled to the status of one of Halesowen's estates.
+In 1505, Cooksey reappeared as prior, at the head of a fictional Dodford community, which was simply a list of Halesowen's canons.
+In 1535, the demesne land and leases at Dodford together brought in the substantial sum of £24 3s.
 1d.

 Abbots of Halesowen

 Abbots within the order

 Based on similar tree diagrams in Holliday and Gasquet, and with reference to Gribbin.
 The chart lists Premonstratensian houses in England and Wales, in the late 15th century, except for Orford or Irford Priory a small Nottinghamshire house of canonesses which was of unknown affiliation.
 Both abbeys and priories were generally affiliated to the house that founded them, but this was not always so: in some cases paternity was attributed elsewhere or altered subsequently.
-Each abbey is linked by a solid line to the abbey of its "father abbot" in a row above.
+A solid line links each abbey to the abbey of its "father abbot" in a row above.
 The line of paternity from Prémontré Abbey to Halesowen and beyond is highlighted with yellow boxes.
 Dependent priories are linked to the mother house with dashed lines.
-Dates of foundation are those given by convents when questioned by Bishop Redman in 1478, if available: otherwise, as estimated by Gasquet or the editors of Victoria County History.
+Dates of foundation are those given by convents when questioned by Bishop Redman in 1478, if available; otherwise, as estimated by Gasquet or the editors of Victoria County History.

 Floor tiles from Halesowen Abbey, as reconstructed by J. R. Holliday, showing an abbot, Nicholas, thought to be from the reign of Edward I. The lettering reads: ISTUD OPUS NICHOLAS MATRI CHRISTI DEDIT ABBAS VIGEAT ABSQUE CHAO MATER DONA NICHOLAO - This work Abbot Nicholas gave to the Mother of Christ that he might flourish without confusion.